Hardware

 For an installation of SecureDrop, you must acquire:

-• 2 computers with memory and hard drives to use as the SecureDrop servers.
+2 computers (with storage drives) to use as the SecureDrop servers.

-• Mouse, keyboard, monitor (and necessary dongle or adapter) for installing the servers.
+A mouse, keyboard, and monitor (along with any necessary dongles or adapters) for installing the servers.

 Additionally, you may want to consider the following purchases:

-• a USB drive to store backups of your Tails workstation drives.
+a USB drive to store backups of your SecureDrop Workstation.

 Tip